Your next steps...

-The MSc Human Nutrition is an Association for Nutrition (AfN) accredited course for bio-science graduates looking for a Master's degree in nutrition.
+The MSc Human Nutrition is an Association for Nutrition (AfN) and Hong Kong Nutritionists Society (HKNS) accredited course for bio-science graduates looking for a master's degree in nutrition.

 Why study Human Nutrition?

 The proportion of adults living in the UK categorised as obese continues to rise...